Sovereign Grant Act 2011: Finances

+In July 2024 it was announced that the annual profits from the Crown Estate had risen again due to the proceeds from offshore wind projects, resulting in an annual increase of £45 million to the Sovereign Grant for 2025–26.
+The Keeper of the Privy Purse said the increase will be used to complete the renovation of Buckingham Palace, and that once this was accomplished: "a reduction in the absolute amount of the sovereign grant will be sought as part of the royal trustees review in 2026–27, through primary legislation".

 The King and the Prince of Wales also receive private income through the Duchy of Lancaster and Duchy of Cornwall.

 The Sovereign Grant only accounts for one part of the total cost of running the monarchy.
 The Sovereign Grant does not cover the costs of police and military security and of armed services ceremonial duties nor does it cover the costs of royal ceremonies or local government costs for royal visits.
+These are generally paid by government from public tax receipts.